 After sending your email, it’s ideal to wait for a day or two before calling your prospect who has clicked your email first.
 This gives your prospect enough time to read and remembered your email.
 The thing about B2B telemarketing is that it involves direct human interaction with your prospect, so it’s easier for them to trust your brand.

 PPC or Pay-per-Click advertising, together with Google AdWords, allow you to reach your target customer with the right time and ad.
-Having relevant advertisements in your PPC campaign gives space for better quality prospects to click on your ad and convert to your website.
+Having relevant advertisements in your PPC campaign gives space for better-quality prospects to click on your ad and convert to your website.

 Let prospects who click on your ad interact with your website by filling in forms or signing up for newsletters.
-It’s important to make sure that the landing pages you link your ads have a clear call to action.
+It’s important to make sure that the landing pages you link to your ads have a clear call to action.

 How telemarketing applies here is simple: After your prospect clicks your advertisement and interacts with your site go ahead and call them.
 Identify their pain points and let them know how you can solve them.